kggx/pyventim/README.md

 If youre looking to work on the pyventim codebase:

 1. Fork the repository.
-2. Make your changes and follow common code practices as well as Python PEP standards
+1. Make your changes and follow common code practices as well as Python PEP standards.
-3. Open a merge request and follow the instructions.
+1. Open a merge request and follow the instructions.
-4. Be awesome!
+1. Be awesome!

 For bug reports: Please head over to the [issues page](https://github.com/kggx/pyventim/issues).